 One easy microwave breakfast: Sausages, Scrambled eggs, Tinned tomatoes.

 Cooking sausages in a microwave from scratch isn’t the way to go with this, what you need is to reheat ready cooked sausages.
 Walls sell some Ready Baked sausages, sold in a pack of six, packaged in pairs, simply microwave two sausages for two minutes.
 These are really tasty, although they do work out a little pricier than cooking your own sausages.
 The sausages in the photo are just ready cooked cocktail sausages, which you can find in all supermarkets in the chiller section, as I find the Walls Ready Baked sausages harder to track down.
 I microwaved them for 2-3 minutes, in a little hot water to stop them drying out – turning 2-3x; they are very moist and meaty.
 Five cocktail sausages are a sausage portion equivalent to one regular sized sausage.

 - Eggs: Scrambled eggs are easy to cook in a microwave too – I have microwave scrambled eggs 1-2x a week as they’re quick, tasty and budget friendly.
 I NEVER cook them any other way, it simply doesn’t make sense to do that for me!
 Cook them in a mug for minimal washing up!

 There’s no need to use the juice, just pick out the tomatoes – you can save the tomato juice in a pot for the fridge or freezer for the next time you have a recipe that needs passata, or just chuck it into many slow cooker recipes such as stews or even some curries.

-So that’s it: Microwave ready-cooked sausages in one small dish, alongside the scrambled eggs and another pot containing the tomatoes.
+So that’s it: Microwave ready-cooked sausages in one microwave safe mug, alongside the scrambled eggs and another microwave safe mug containing the tomatoes.
 All three will cook alongside each other in roughly the same time – leaving you just three mugs to wash up!